Knaak53/redemrp_localization/README.md

 ### If you are Dev and want to your resource work with redemrp_localization

-You have to add somewhere in your client resource (At the end of the file recommended) a handler for "onLocaleEvent" and asing your locales variables with the given params:
+You have to add somewhere in your client resource (Its recommended you put it at the end of the file) a handler for "onLocaleEvent" and asing your locales variables with the given params:
 ```
 --=============================================================-- Localization SECTION--=============================================================--
 -- your resource should have some type of array or variables to use the locales at this case we take redemrp_respawn as example